warp-ds/tech-docs/docs/components/icons/elements.md

 <w-icon-bag-16></w-icon-bag-16>
 ```

+Check out exact imports below in our Examples section

 ### Colors
 The color of the icon will default to `currentColor`.
 Colors can be changed using [semantic color classes for icons](https://warp-ds.github.io/css-docs/icon-color#icon-color).